Jamie-Lynn Sigler: Other endeavors

 In 2001, Sigler released her sole studio album called Here to Heaven, a teen pop album, which featured the single "Cry Baby."
 In 2012, she collaborated with Romeo Santos on the single "You" and appeared in its music video.

 In 2002, Sigler co-authored her memoir, Wise Girl: What I've Learned About Life, Love, and Loss.

-In 2024, Sigler began a podcast with fellow actress Christina Applegate called MeSsy about their friendship based on both being diagnosed with MS.
+In 2024, Sigler began a podcast with fellow actress Christina Applegate called MeSsy about their friendship based on both being diagnosed with MS. Sigler has credited Applegate with inspiring her to be more public about her own MS condition.

+Her memoir, titled And So It Is, was released on May 5, 2026.

 Personal life

 Sigler met Abraxas "A.J."
 DiScala when she was 19, and he became her manager.
 They began dating shortly before she turned 21, and married on July 11, 2003.
 She subsequently changed her name to Jamie-Lynn DiScala.
 They separated in September 2005, and she resumed using her maiden name.
 She then dated restaurateur Scott Sartiano from 2006 to 2008.

 In 2008, Sigler visited Israel through the Birthright Israel program and was moved by the trip, calling Israel "one of the most beautiful, inspiring places [she's] ever been to".
 She said that the trip gave her a greater understanding of her Jewish ancestry.
 Also in 2008, she began a relationship with actor Jerry Ferrara, whom she met while guest-starring on Entourage as a love interest of Ferrara's character.
 They split up in 2009.
 She later dated football player Mark Sanchez.

 In 2012, Sigler began dating baseball player Cutter Dykstra, the son of former Major League Baseball player Lenny Dykstra.
 The two became engaged on January 28, 2013, and announced in February 2013 that they were expecting their first child.
 Sigler gave birth to their first son on August 28, 2013.
 They were married in Palm Springs, California, on January 16, 2016.
 The couple had their second son on January 15, 2018.